-The EMWCIA shows a slight decline in revenue over the last two years attributable to COVID-19 fallout, but the project still enjoys a steady stream.
-During the year, the EMWCIA had tax increment revenue of approximately \$590,000.
+The EMWCIA had a slight increase in revenue.
+During the year, the EMWCIA had tax increment revenue of approximately \$603,000.

 OVERVIEW OF THE FINANCIAL STATEMENTS

 This annual report contains two types of financial statements.
 The statements of net position and statements of activities (which are presented on pages 8 and 9) are considered government-wide financial statements.
 The balance sheets and statements of revenue, expenditures, and changes in fund balances for governmental funds (which are presented on pages 10 and 11) are considered fund financial statements.
 A further discussion of each type of statement follows.